 Whether you’ve only just mustered up the courage to chop your hair off or have been sporting a short style for a long time, we will show you a variety of ways to style short hair.
 Inspired by six famous faces, we have the advice you need to style everything from a pixie cut to bohemian waves.

-Pixie’s might seem like a one trick pony, but this dramatic cut is versatile if you know what to do with it.
+Pixie’s might seem like a one-trick pony, but this dramatic cut is versatile if you know what to do with it.
 Scarlett Johansson is currently rocking a razor undercut pixie, and it seems that with every red carpet appearance she finds a new way to style it.
-Two of her favourite styles are voluminous and side swept.
-For a fun night out with the girls start with a volume spray such as KMS Add Volume Root and Body Lift Spray and run various sections through a thick barrelled curling iron.
+Two of her favorite styles are voluminous and side-swept.
+For a fun night out with the girls start with a volume spray such as KMS Add Volume Root and Body Lift Spray and run various sections through a thick barreled curling iron.
 Alternate the direction of the iron to help create height and texture.

 If you want a high fashion look, then ask your hairdresser to give you a blunt bob like Jourdan Dunn.
 The supermodel’s sharp cut sits above her collarbone and includes angled layers.
 To play down the sharp angle, opt for ombre which will soften the effect.
 To get Jourdan’s textured style, curl hair away from the face and rub Redken’s Powder Grip into your roots to lift the hair for a teased look.
 In contrast, this cut also works with glossy, straight hair which shows off the dramatic angle.

 3. Old Hollywood